a42b/SelfAssessment/Skills/Programming.md

   - loops: 🖐️ used
   - assignment: 🖐️ used
   - regular expression: 🖐️ used
-  - interface: 🎓 known
+  - interface: 🖐️ used
-  - contract: 👂 heard
+  - contract: 🖐️ used
-  - module: 👂 heard
+  - module: 🖐️ used
   - call stack: 🖐️ used
 - Functions
   - signature: 🖐️ used